PDXostc/vehicle_signal_distribution/README.md

 Below is an overview of how signals are structured.
 ![VSS Overview](https://raw.githubusercontent.com/PDXostc/vehicle_signal_distribution/documentation/illustrations/vsd_overview.png "Vehicle Signal Specification Overview")
-*Fig 1.
+*Fig. 1.
 Vehicle Signal Specification Overview*

 **Branches** host other branches and signals and form an overall signal structure.<br>
 **Sensors** contain signals read from actual sensors and signals